Couples Therapy and Marriage Counseling in Plymouth, MA

 I utilize what’s called Relational Life Therapy to support couples in learning how to be relational with themselves so that can be relational with their partners.
 My Couples counseling and relationship work focuses on helping partners discover the real reason they are having relationship problems, and it typically is not “communication problems”.
 My couples work can be transformational for most partners, and we don’t waste time arguing in sessions about the weekly argument or fight.
 I help both partners uncover the reasons behind their percentage of relationship dysfunction, and we develop a path to resolve it through healing, developing relational skills, working on self-esteem and reigniting the passion that they may have lost.
 If one or both partners are truly “done” then we develop a plan to support each of them in transitioning either through separation or divorce.
 This process is the letting go of the relationship with each partner so they can both move forward in their own lives and find happiness again.
 As an RLT Therapist I just don’t sit there and nod and ask you how that feels.
 We get uncomfortable together because that is where the work and healing is done.
 I don’t hind behind a veil of professionalism and as an RLT Therapist we talk about our own relationship challenges that we have overcome if we think it will serve our clients.
 Now that is being relational!

 My job as a couple’s counselor is to assist the couple in determining what the best path forward is for both partners.
-I ask all my couples to give the process at least 3 months, which is 12 weekly sessions or an intensive (Relationship Bootcamp) 8 weeks of 90-minute sessions.
+I ask all my couples to give the process at least 3 months, which is 12 weekly sessions or a Couples Intensive in 2 days.
 My job is not to waste anyone’s time because life needs to be lived and we can’t do that being in therapy for years.
 So, I do it as efficiently as possible with four easy steps and if either partner is not willing to engage in our work as a couple we can focus on the work with one partner that wants healing, closure and finding a path forward in life.
 This is done in 4 simple steps.
 Click here to learn more about my couples therapy and marriage counseling.

 “These are the Five Reasons why you may be having relationship problems and it is not you or your partner’s fault”